-A service user is considered to have started receiving a NDA service type once they have been judged as eligible for the service type and have actually received support within that service type.
+A service user is considered to have started receiving a NDA service type ('Service type outlet-service activity type, NDA service type code N.NN') once they have been judged as eligible for the service type and have actually received support within that service type.
 Support may include assessment processes once the service user has been accepted as eligible for the service type.
 However it does not include assessment where assessment is for eligibility or for a place on a waiting list.
 Support does not generally include requests for information or phone queries.